AsherTeo/MSAI-AI6121-Computer-Vision/README.md

 [sample1_GAMMA](https://user-images.githubusercontent.com/78581569/215754111-c7c2cdc8-ed41-4eb0-9772-dfd324b702d0.jpg)
 [sample5 _GAMMA](https://user-images.githubusercontent.com/78581569/215755318-b17242db-8146-4dc0-b5d9-ec2073766711.jpeg)

 For Assignment 3, I discuss about the existing problems that computer vision is facing and introducing some of the existings Generative Adversarial Net (GAN) such as Pix2pix GAN and CycleGAN to improve the issues.
-In addition, I also discuss about the correct metrics that we should be for different type of GAN.
+In addition, I also discuss about the correct metrics that we should use for different type of GAN.